bduyng/Ti.WKWebView/README.md

 </html>
 ```

+#### Saving Images

+If you want to allow users to browse the internet (e.g. by using a remote site), ensure to include the
+`NSPhotoLibraryAddUsageDescription` key in your tiapp.xml.
+Different to the `UIWebView` and its `Ti.UI.WebView`
+implementation, the `WKWebView` is more configurable but require the developer to act more carefully.

 #### Inter-App Communication
 For using the URL schemes `mailto`, `tel`, `sms` and `itms-services` you only have to set the `allowedURLSchemes` property.
 Other URL schemes (i.e. `fb`) additionally need the corresponding `LSApplicationQueriesSchemes` key in the iOS plist dictionary of your `tiapp.xml`:
 ```xml